TRIGGER POINT THERAPY

 Naturally, people afflicted with trigger points need a way to find pain relief.
 Our trigger point injections are very successful at relaxing these points and relieving the pain.

-At our 7 greater-Phoenix locations, one of our experienced chiropractors will first diagnose the root cause of your muscular pain and determine if it is being caused by a trigger point or points.
+At our seven greater-Phoenix locations, one of our experienced chiropractors will first diagnose the root cause of your muscular pain and determine if it is being caused by a trigger point or points.
 Once the trigger point (or points) have been located, we will use a very thin needle to inject a local anesthetic (to numb the direct pain) and a corticosteroid for long-term pain relief.
 Treatment only takes a few minutes, and several trigger points can be injected during the same appointment.
-Patients who have experienced our trigger point injections report immediate pain relief and are usually able to resume normal activities because the trigger points relax and stop hurting.
+Patients who have experienced our trigger point injections report immediate pain relief and are usually able to resume normal activities.

-Contact us for an appointment to find out if our point injections may be a good option for you.
+Contact us for an appointment to find out if trigger point injections are right for you.